divakartika/rubrics-checklist/README.md

 ## How to Use

+1. Choose a case from the sidebar menu (click on the `>` icon if it doesn't show up)
 1. Check subpoints in each **Checks** entries
 1. Input student's name and honorific
 1. The feedback text will be generated based on the points achieved